-A kneaded eraser is a tool that every artist should have, an eraser that is very different from your traditional eraser.
-Used by graphite artist and charcoal artists.
+A kneaded eraser is a tool that every artist should have, an eraser that is very different from your traditional eraser—used by graphite artists and charcoal artists.

-If you are first time user you will notice that it is pliable just like putty, and this is actually very handy.
+If you beginner user, you will notice that it is pliable, just like putty, and this is very handy.

-Because you can use the kneaded eraser for a large area or for detailed work.
-Simply mold your shape for the desired area and voila.
+Because you can use the kneaded eraser for a large area or detailed work, mold your shape for the desired area, and voila.
 You have a precise art tool for erasing.

-Kneaded erasers are absorbing and collecting up the graphite very easily and efficiently.
-But they are not used the same way, technique of “scrubbing” you can forget with this eraser.
+Kneaded erasers absorb and collect up the graphite very quickly and efficiently.
+But they are not used the same way.
+The technique of “scrubbing” you can forget with this eraser.
 It is possible but with light moves on the drawing.

-Many artists who are just starting with kneaded eraser also know as gummy eraser are frustrated because they are too soft, you can do two things.
+Many artists just starting with kneaded erasers, also known as gummy erasers, are frustrated because they are too soft; you can do three things.

-- Wait until the eraser picks up some graphite or charcoal, that will happen with time.
-And you kneaded every time those substances into it, and then kneaded eraser becomes more rigid.
+- Wait until the eraser picks up some graphite or charcoal.
+That will happen with time.
+And you kneaded every time those substances into it, and then the kneaded eraser becomes more rigid.

-- Shape your eraser to your needs and put in a cold place like a fridge, that way you get the perfect tool.
+- Shape your eraser to your needs and put it in a cold place like a fridge, that way, you get the perfect tool.

 Can a kneaded eraser dry out?